 Lack acknowledgement of personal responsibility.

-If the vast majority of influencers were men, would we see the same widespread level of vitriol and mockery as we do now?
+Widespread characterization of influencers as dumb and vapid is rooted in sexism.
+77% of influencers are women.
+If the vast majority of influencers were men, would we see the same level of vitriol and mockery as we do now?
 If men dominated this field, would we consider it a real profession, rather than just a hobby worthy of ridicule and disdain?
 Would we see social media bios proudly state that an account is run by “locals” or “videographers” while emphasizing that they are not “influencers”?

 Another common criticism is that by taking on ads, influencers are somehow tainted or “bad”.
 Usually, these critiques don’t actually explain why ads are automatically negative.
 Instead, they paint anyone who takes them on in poor light with little to no explanation or nuance.
-There are social media accounts, many that push out content and branded, easily shareable graphics in a manner strikingly similar to influencers, that publicly and widely share their policy of never taking on paid ads.
-This is used as a marker, a point of pride intended to separate them from the taint of influencers who do engage with paid partnerships.
+Some accounts push out branded, easily shareable graphics and content capitalizing on trends in a manner strikingly similar to influencers, yet publicly and widely share their policy of never taking on paid ads.
+They hold it up proudly as a marker, a point of pride intended to separate them from the taint of influencers who do engage in paid partnerships.

-This perspective is rooted in privilege and a narrow view of what constitutes “work.”
+This perspective is rooted in financial privilege and a narrow view of what constitutes “work.”

 Why would we expect or even hope for someone to labor and not be paid?
 Whatever our opinions about ads and the ways that targeted advertising impacts us, why are we seeking to glamorize unpaid work as the desired standard?

 Yes, commercial relationships should be disclosed to audiences and other measures taken to ensure transparency.
-But what does it mean when a common refrain in the digital arena holds up people who have the privilege to do labor-intensive work -- to make graphics, edit photos, and take time out of their day to share curated information -- without pay or compensation as the ideal model?
+But what does it mean when a common refrain in the digital arena holds up people who have the privilege to do labor-intensive work -- to make graphics, edit photos, and take time out of their day to share curated information -- but accept no pay or compensation as the ideal model?

-Sneering at paid influencers ultimately means that we support upper-middle-class, predominantly white, wealthier voices in the digital space.
+Sneering at influencers who take on paid partnerships ultimately means that we support upper-middle-class, predominantly white, wealthier voices in the digital space.
 It means that we can’t or won’t seek to uphold standards that would allow for the inclusion of more people from marginalized backgrounds who may need payment to be able to continue their work.

 I’ll belabor this point a bit more, as I think it’s truly a vital one.
 Before social media and the rise of widespread internet access, our popular culture was largely defined by more traditional media.
 Radio, film and television, and major and local news outlets had a dominant hand in creating our popular shared culture.
 Those are the same outlets and forces that have come under heavy fire in recent years for classism, sexism, racism, and a whole host of other issues.